juandavidafve/seminario-portfolio/src/data/otherPages/about.md

 Blogsmith is the perfect way to showcase your writing and connect with your audience.
 It's built on Astro, a modern static site generator that's fast, lightweight, and SEO-friendly.
 And it uses Tailwind CSS, a powerful utility-first CSS framework that makes it easy to style your blog.

 This is the free version with limited features.
-You can [purchase the pro version](https://cosmicthemes.com/themes/blogsmith-pro/) for only ~~$77~~ $47 as an introductory offer!
+You can [purchase the pro version](https://cosmicthemes.com/themes/blogsmith-pro/) for only ~~$79~~ $49!
 The pro version includes additional features such as:

+- Full i18n capabilities with configuration script
+- Keystatic CMS integration
+- Multiple Hero sections
+- Multiple blog layouts, including a sidebar and table of contents
 - Contact form
 - Newsletter signup form
-- Multiple Hero sections
-- Multiple blog layouts, including a sidebar and table of contents
 - Tags pages (in addition to category pages)
 - Multiple card components and layouts
 - Related Posts